moseskolleh/A-B-Testing-at-Globox/README.md

 ## Recommendations

-Based on these findings, we recommend implementing the new banner on the GloBox mobile website.
+Based on these findings, the recommendation is to implement the new banner on the GloBox mobile website.
 The increase in conversion rate is promising for potential revenue growth, and there were no indications of a novelty effect that could diminish this impact over time.

 ![Globox](https://github.com/moseskolleh/masterschool_project/assets/33796303/074d1a00-73ba-413d-9bcd-67d02575211e)